 It offers good inexpensive merchandise and is always the first choice of ordinary people.
 If you want to find cheap shopping in Shanghai, North Sichuan Road will be a good choice.

 Food and tourism are well provided for on Middle Tibet Road.
 Local snacks and special local products are must things to buy in Shanghai.

-Yuyuan Tourist Mart ( Video of Yuyuan Tourist Mart) is the venue for specialist Chinese goods ranging from small articles, local crafts and the like to antiques, jade wares and gold and silver jewelry.
+Yuyuan Bazaar ( Video of Yuyuan Bazaar) is the venue for specialist Chinese goods ranging from small articles, local crafts and the like to antiques, jade wares and gold and silver jewelry.

 2. Xujiahui Shopping City

 The newly-established shopping and entertainment plaza, Xujiahui consists of large stores where you can obtain both costly and middle-range priced goods in abundance.

 New Shanghai Shopping City is on the grand scale and offers the best facilities and amenities.
 Located in the middle of Pudong Lujiazui Finance and Trade Zone, it is surrounded by a variety of retail outlets.

 Like a bright pearl on the landscape, Jiali Sleepless City facing Shanghai Railway Station, and on the metro line 1, is a bustling commercial area.

 Besides the famous "Four Streets and Four Cities", some other streets and roads are also worthy of a visit.
 Tourists can find best things to buy in Shanghai.